keptn/lifecycle-toolkit/docs/content/en/docs/implementing/container.md

   [KeptnTaskDefinition](../yaml-crd-ref/taskdefinition.md)
   resource that defines the container
 - Populate a [KeptnApp](../yaml-crd-ref/app.md)
-  resource that associates that container definition with the pre- and post-deployment tasks that should run in it
+  resource that associates that KeptnTaskDefinition with the pre- and post-deployment tasks that should run in it